sarasaurus/data-structures-and-algorithms/fifo-animal-shelter.md

 ## Checklist
 - [x] enque an animal adds an animal to the front of the animalShelter
 - [x] deque an animal returns the longest waiting dog or cat
-- [x] if no animal is specified, dequeue returns the longest waiting animal
 - [x] write 3 tests using jest
 - [x] ensure tests are passing
+- [x] Stretch Goal:
+        If a cat or dog isn’t preferred, return whichever animal has been waiting in the shelter the longest.